GenomeCAD/vkb/Readme.md

 User should select which table integrate a parameter indicate which column delete.
 Aggregation method are define by subcommand:
 - genotyping

+### csv2unified

+This subcommand take information from a file and build a unified table with this data.